 Figure 3.
 Creating a new pattern

 2. Enter the required information and optional description.
-IWD then creates a new blank pattern with the information specified (see figure 4).
+The pattern engine then creates a new blank pattern with the information specified (see figure 4).

 Figure 4.
 New blank pattern

 3. Click the edit pattern icon ( ).
-A list of all the parts, Add-ons, and script packages provided by the virtual image that are available for the pattern to use are in the parts for ESX (see figure 5).
+A list of all the parts, Add-ons, and script packages provided by the virtual image that are available for the pattern to use are in the Pattern Editor (see figure 5).
 The canvas is where you drag parts over to model virtual machines that will be created.

 Figure 5.
 The pattern editor